praveenaedayillyam/AI-Powered-Visual-Learning-App-Using-MIT-App-inventer/README.md

 **Visual Learning Quiz App** is an interactive **AI-powered educational mobile application** developed using **MIT App Inventor**.
 The app is specially designed to help **small kids** learn and identify everyday objects in a **fun, visual, and engaging way**.
+To make the app more interactive, it also includes voice instructions that guide the child during each round.
 ---

 ## 📱 App Overview